Supervised Contrastive Learning for Recommendation: PRELIMINARIES

 \subsection{GRAPH CONVOLUTIONAL NETWORK}

-The core of GCN is to aggregate the domain representations of each node on the bipartite graph $ {\cal G} $, and update the representation of current node by considering the information of high-order neighbors, and finally obtain an effective representation.
+The core of GCN is to aggregate the domain representations of each node on the bipartite graph $ {\cal G} $, and update the representation of each node by considering the information of high-order neighbors to obtain an effective representation finally \cite{ying2018graph,zhang2019inductive,berg2017graph,wang2019neural,he2020lightgcn}.
 For user $ i $, its representation is calculated as follows: